Buried-Alive Fetish

 Safety, consent & law

 This interest carries serious physical risk, which is why both physical-risk and extreme-risk flags apply.
 Real or near-real burial can cause suffocation, crushing, hypothermia, or panic, and the buried person may be unable to signal distress.
+The mechanism that makes literal burial lethal is compressive rather than airway-related: loose earth or sand presses inward without pause, so the chest can be unable to expand even with the face entirely clear, and a covered person can lose the ability to free themselves within moments.
 Responsible practice means simulation only, with a guaranteed open airway, no weight on the chest, continuous in-person monitoring, a pre-agreed non-verbal signal, and an immediate means of release.
 It is legal between consenting adults, but enclosing or weighting another person always requires informed consent and a reliable safety plan; genuine burial can be life-threatening and is never advisable.

 - Claustrophilia (Confined Spaces)22/100Claustrophilia · Settings & SituationsClaustrophilia is sexual arousal or contentment from being confined in small, enclosed spaces: effectively the inverse of claustrophobia.
 It is an uncommon paraphilic interest that overlaps with bondage, restriction and sensory-control play.22